Jean-François Portaels: Life

 After his wife died in the same year, he moved in with his father-in-law Navez.
 From 1858 Portaels took over the private studio of Navez, in which he had studied himself.
 This studio which was referred to as 'atelier libre' (free studio) played an important role in the training of the next generation of Belgian painters.
 In 1863 Portaels reconnected with the Brussels Academy as he accepted to teach its drawing and painting course.
 After he gave up this post in 1865 he dedicated even more time to the education of young artists in his studio.

 Portaels was in demand as a portrait painter and also received many orders from the Belgian state and religious institutions, including the frescoes decorating the old Chapel of the Brothers of Christian Doctrine for which he used the innovative water glass technique.
-He was commissioned in 1850 to provide the decoration of the external pediment of Saint Jacques-sur-Coudenberg, the church of the royal parish.
+He was commissioned in 1850 to provide the decoration of the external pediment of St. James on Coudenberg, the church of the royal parish.
 This showed the high esteem in which he was held by the Belgian royal family.
 He became a familiar visitor of the Royal Palace since the time of the first king of Belgium Leopold I. In 1857, he attended the betrothal of Princess Charlotte.
 The following year, he was asked to paint portrait of the two princes and, in 1862, he served as a mentor to Prince Philippe, Count of Flanders.
 He also acted as an art advisor for the latter and assisted him with the selection of art works for the decoration of his palace in Brussels.
 After the accession to the Belgian throne of Leopold II in 1865 he served also artistic advisor to the king and was often admitted - like other Belgian artists such as the painter Ernest Slingeneyer and the sculptor Thomas Vinçotte - at the dinner table of the king.
 He taught art classes to Queen Marie-Henriette.
 His work was well represented in the royal collections.
 At the same time he portrayed many members of the bourgeoisie and the Belgian aristocracy.

-In 1870 he started to travel again and spent his time mainly in Algeria.
+In 1870 he started to travel again spending most of his time in Algeria.
 He returned to Brussels in 1874.
 On 1 January 1878 he was appointed the director of the Académie Royale des Beaux-Arts as the successor of Simonis. which had so long been the object of his ambition.
 In 1881 he was made a Commander in the Order of Leopold.